Code

 \[ \begin{split} \mathbb{KL}(p \parallel q_0) =&\; \mathbb{E}[\log{p}] - \mathbb{E}[\log{q(y \mid \theta_0)}] \\ \mathbb{KL}(p \parallel q_1) =&\; \mathbb{E}[\log{p}] - \mathbb{E}[\log{q(y \mid \theta_1)}] \\ &\cdots \\ \mathbb{KL}(p \parallel q_2) =&\; \mathbb{E}[\log{p}] - \mathbb{E}[\log{q(y \mid \theta_2)}] \end{split} \]

-This tell us that when comparing models the best model, the best one from the set of compared models, will be the one that has the larger (log-)likelihood value.
+This tell us that when comparing models the best model, from the set of compared models, will be the one that has the larger (log-)likelihood value.
 In other words, minimizing the KL divergence is proportional to maximizing likelihood.

-In practice we don’t really have \(\mathbb{E}[\log{q}]\), but we can estimate this quantity from our sample.
-But we have to be carefull, if we use the sample to estimate the parameters of a model and then use those parameters to estimate \(\mathbb{E}[\log{q}]\) we will be introducing a bias.
-We will be overconfident on the ability of our model to explain the data.
-In the next sections we will see 3 strategies to avoid this problem.
+This result is very general and useful, but it has a catch.
+In practice, we don’t really have \(\mathbb{E}[\log{q}]\), and hence we need to estimate it.
+We can use the observed data to estimate the parameters of a model and then use those parameters to estimate \(\mathbb{E}[\log{q}]\), but that will introduce bias.
+We will be overconfident about the ability of our model to explain the data.
+Information criteria and cross-validation provide a way to reduce this bias without having to get a new dataset.

 The Akaike information criterion (Akaike 1974) (AIC) is a very well-known and widely used information criterion and is defined as: